lurumad/IdentityServer4.Samples/Quickstarts/readme.md

 # Quickstart #8: EntityFramework configuration

-This quickstart shows how to use EntityFramework for the cofniguration data.
+This quickstart shows how to use EntityFramework for the configuration data.